marykka/marykka.github.io/index.markdown

 - analyze user research data wit user researchers
 - keeping all that in mind, I write text.
 Then follow A/B tests, editing, adjusting.
 Iterate as needed.

 I am looking forward for a new projects in Berlin.
 Interested and will be the most usefull when there's a need to take care of the text in the interface.
-Better, if the development and project management processes are already set up and a UX writer position is built in — I'll catch up quickly.

 Remote, office or hybrid model of work.
 Russian (native speaker), English (speak and write fluently), German (telc C1 certificate).

 Healthtech, femtech, edutainment, languages — wonderful.
 Gambling, microfinance, real estate — thank you, but no.

-Let's talk about your interfaces!
+Let's have a talk!
 Ping me with [LinkedIn](https://www.linkedin.com/in/mariiatikhomirova/) or [email](mailto:uxwrtr@gmail.com).